tidy-finance/website/docs/20_data.md

 In this chapter, we propose a way to organize your financial data.
 Everybody, who has experience with data, is familiar with storing data in the form of various data formats like CSV, XLS, XLSX or other delimited value stores.
 Reading and saving data can become very cumbersome in the case of using different data formats, both across different projects, as well as across different programming languages.
 Moreover, storing data in delimited files often leads to problems with respect to column type consistency.
 For instance, date-type columns frequently lead to inconsistencies across different data formats and programming languages.

-This chapter shows how to import different data sets (our data comes from the application programming interface (API) of Yahoo!Finance, a downloaded standard .csv files, an .xlsx file stored in a public Google drive repositories and an SQL database connection).
+This chapter shows how to import different data sets (our data comes from the application programming interface (API) of Yahoo!Finance, a downloaded standard .csv files, an .xlsx file stored in a public Google drive repositories, and an SQL database connection).
 We store all the data in **one** database which makes it easy to retrieve and share data later on.

 First, we load the global packages that we use throughout this chapter.
 We load more more packages in the section where they are needed later on.